Your character will walk in the given direction as far as possible.

 After a Spider's attack has made you a spider, you can bite back immediately to kill it.
 Otherwise you should step aside, or it'll bite again, which would be lethal.

-A small Hunter symbol will appear in the center of the maze when you become a spider/ knight.
+A small Hunter symbol will appear in the maze when you become a spider/ knight.
 Touching it transforms you back into a Hunter.

-When you're in Stand-by mode as a spider/ knight, and an enemy you want to bite/smash comes into reach, you have to switch off auto-skip manually (by pressing any key) to gain back control for walking/jumping.
+When you're in Stand-by mode as a spider/ knight, and an enemy you want to bite/smash comes into reach, you have to switch off auto-skip manually (by pressing any key, or clicking the maze) to gain back control for walking/jumping.